cirosantilli/linux-kernel-module-cheat/README.md

     It only appears once on every log I've seen so far, checked with `grep 0x1000000 trace.txt`

     Then when we count the instructions that run before the kernel entry point, there is only about 100k instructions, which is insignificant compared to the kernel boot itself.

+-   We can also discount the instructions after `init` runs by using `readelf` to get the initial address of `init`.
+One easy way to do that now is to just run:

+        ./rungdb-user kernel_module-1.0/user/poweroff.out main

+    And get that from the traces, e.g. if the address is `4003a0`, then we search:

+        grep -n 4003a0 trace.txt

+    I have observed a single match for that instruction, so it must be the init, and there were only 20k instructions after it, so the impact is negligible.

 This works because we have already done the following with QEMU: